ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is developing an application.
+Q-059: Your team is developing an application.
 Users would upload videos via the application.
 You have to ensure that closed caption is generated for the videos.
 Which of the following service can be used for this requirement?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Azure AI Language - Key phrase extraction
 b.
 Azure Bot service
 c.
 Azure AI Speech Service
 d.
 Azure AI Vision - Object detection

 Answer: c.
 Azure AI Speech Service

 Overall explanation : You can use the Speech-to-Text service to transcribe the audio from the video files into text.
 For more information on the Speech service, one can visit the below URL